Q: How old do you have to be to get an adult library card?

 Q: How long can we be on a computer?

-A: Patrons can sign up for 2 separate computer sessions each day.
-Internet PCs are available for 1 hour and office production PCs are available for 2 hours.
+A: Patrons can sign up for 3 separate computer sessions each day.
+Internet PCs are available for 1 hour.

 Q: Can we print?

 A: Printing is available from all PCs.
-Black and white printouts are 10 cents and color printouts are $1.00.
+Black and white printouts are 10 cents per page.

 Q: How do I get on a computer?